ajcomeau/WebLogViewer/README.md

 Export to XML added.

+### Update 4/28/2026

+Export to SQLite added.
+Data can be exported to specified table in selected SQLite database.
+Fixed error caused by extra columns in subsequent files.
+Added some UI help text.

 -----
 ChatGPT was consulted for algorithms and best practices but this project does not use A.I. generated code.